eesantiago/writeups/CyberStakes_2020/boot_master/README.md

-# Boot Master - Forensics - 75 points
+# Boot Master

+* **Category**: Forensics
+* **Points**: 75
-### Challenge: We found another floppy disk image, but we can't get this one to boot like we did the last one.
+* **Challenge**: We found another floppy disk image, but we can't get this one to boot like we did the last one.
 The disk had been sitting around for a while so we're wondering if some of the data was corrupted.
 Any ideas?
 <br />